LearnersGuild/gtd-bot/README.md

 The gtd-bot application integrates GlassFrog and Asana in order to automate parts of the Getting Things Done process.

-For example, if a project in Asana does not have a Next Action defined, the bot will automatically add a task "Add Next Action to the project".

 To see all defined strategies, see `app/services/strategies_factory.rb`

 Be sure you've read the [instructions for contributing](./CONTRIBUTING.md).